tomiyee/Strahd-Notes/content/Session Notes/E22 - The Date with Viktor.md

 > [!example] Baron's House - 5:00 pm

-Back at the Baron's house, we catch up with [[Viktor]].
+Back at the Baron's house, we catch up with [[Victor Vallakovich]].
 He is not happy to hear that there is a full coven of hags, not one hag.
 We want the Heartstone.
 To get the Heartstone, we can either bargain at a great price to *borrow* it, or we must get it by force.

 If we try to get it by force, we must prevent the hags from escaping by using the Heartstone to teleport into the Ethereal Plane.
 To prevent their escape, we need a binding circle.
 To do damage, we need silvered weapons.

-[[Stella]] says there is a massive binding circle surrounding the Vakter house in the Ethereal Plane.
-We should ask [[Fiona Wachter|Lady Vakter]] for help in creating the binding circle.
+[[Stella Wachter]] says there is a massive binding circle surrounding the Vakter house in the Ethereal Plane.
+We should ask [[Lady Fiona Wachter|Lady Vakter]] for help in creating the binding circle.

 > [!example] The Blue Water Inn - 6:00 pm